jnozzi/cocoadev.com/markdown/ReadObjectWorksSometimes.md

 I have created a file using Java Bridge in objective C and am reading the file using pure Java.
-Problem is that readObject() produces an General/IOException(), but only when the file is on a remote machine (applet reads file ok when file is on local machine, running in project builder works fine too).
+Problem is that readObject() produces an IOException(), but only when the file is on a remote machine (applet reads file ok when file is on local machine, running in project builder works fine too).

 Any pointers would be appreciated.